edgedb/easy-edgedb/chapter9/index.md

 }
 ```

-You will remember that we made this type because vampires can live forever, but humans only live up to 120.
+We originally made `HumanAge` for humans to use because vampires can live forever, but humans only live up to 120.
 But now we can simplify things.
 First we move the `age` property over to the `Person` type.
 Then (inside the `NPC` type) we use `overloaded` to add a constraint on it there:

 ```sdl
 type NPC extending Person {